Configure Site-Specific SAML

 Confirm that the system clocks of the computer hosting the site-SAML IdP and the computer hosting Tableau Server are within 59 seconds of each other.
 Tableau Serer does not have a configuration option to adjust the response skew (time difference) between the Tableau Server computer and the IdP.

-In the settings for configuring site-specific SAML, Tableau provides a site-specific return URL and entity ID based on these settings.
+Return URL and entity ID: In the settings for configuring site-specific SAML, Tableau provides a site-specific return URL and entity ID based on these settings.
 The site-specific return URL and entity ID cannot be modified.
 These configurations are set by TSM as described in Configure Server-Wide SAML.

-Server-wide settings, maximum authentication age and response skew, do not apply to site-specific SAML.
+Authentication age and response skew: Server-wide settings, maximum authentication age and response skew, do not apply to site-specific SAML.
 These configurations are hard-coded:

 - The maximum authentication age refers to how long an authentication token from the IdP is valid after it is issued.
 The hard-coded maximum authentication age site-specific SAML is 24 days.